Flamingo Tongue Snail Facts

 Flamingo Tongue Distribution, Habitat, and Ecology

 The Flamingo Tongue Snail inhabits a moderately broad range of the marine waters of the world.
-However, the exact area in which it appears likely comes as no great surprise.
+The exact area in which it appears likely comes as no great surprise, however.
 More precisely, it primarily lives in the warmer waters of the western Atlantic Ocean.

 This amazing gastropod appears in a region that begins off the northern coast of the country of Brazil, in South America.
 From there, this marvelous denizen of the ocean appears as far north as the coast of the state of North Carolina, in the United States, in North America.